 Electrical work around the home is perfectly safe if you take the proper precautions.
 The first rule to prevent an electric shock is to shut off the power to anything you're working on.
 But it's not always so simple.
 Some things around the household an electric charge even when they're powered off.
-Other projects require the use of electricity, so there's some risk of shock at all times.
-And it's important to know how to shut down electrical appliances and equipment, to... prevent shock that can occur even when you're not touching any wiring.
-The following six rules will help protect you from most—not all—electrical hazards around the home.
+There are also projects that require the use of electricity, so there's some risk of shock at all times.
+And it's important to know how to shut down electrical appliances and... equipment, to prevent shock that can occur even when you're not touching any wiring.
+The following six rules will help protect you from most—not all—shock hazards when working with electricity around the home.

 01 of 06

 It always makes sense to use insulated tools for electrical work.
 Since you've shut off the circuit and tested for power before touching any wires, using insulated tools may seem like overkill, but consider it an easy—and potentially lifesaving—backup precaution.

 You never know when a tool might slip or drop and make an accidental electrical connection.
 Insulated tools have a minimal amount of exposed metal to prevent such catastrophes.
 If you're working on or near electrical wiring or... equipment from a ladder, use a nonconductive fiberglass ladder instead of a metal ladder.

 Warning: Always use insulated tools around batteries, such as car batteries.
 Touching both battery terminals with a metal tool can actually cause the tool to melt in your hand, or worse.

 Always shut off the power to a circuit or device that you will be working on.
 This usually means turning off the appropriate breaker in your home's service panel (breaker box).